keithbuhler/keithbuhler.github.io/_posts/2017-12-30-the-last-jedi-review-2.md

 If that was your expectation, that's exactly what you got.

+If you want to enjoy this movie, it's up to you.
+Don't complain that it was too different from the original trilogy or Episode VII.
+Be grateful it wasn't too similar.
+"This is how we win: not by fighting what we hate, but by saving what we love."
+That line, from Rose, was the second most important line of the film.

+The first most important is coming soon...

 [The Last Jedi Review Part 3 (SPOILERS) -- LL the Complaints]()